Genusbiz/docs/developers/defining-the-application-model/agents.md

 1. [Open Genus Studio](genus-studio-basics/how-to-open-genus-studio.md).
 2. In the **Directory** tree, expand the **Agents** folder, and then click the **Execution Monitor** folder.
-3. In the list of Agents, right-click the Agent to copy the schedule from, and click **Copy**<span style="FONT-WEIGHT: normal">.
+3. In the list of Agents, right-click the Agent to copy the schedule from, and click **Copy**.
 4. Click the Agent to copy the schedule to, and click **Paste Schedule**.